Micord/ng-chat/README.md

 ```
 public onMessageReceived(participant: IChatParticipant, message: Message): void
-public onFriendsListChanged(participantsResponse: ParticipantResponse[]): void
+public onParticipantsListChanged(participantsResponse: ParticipantResponse[]): void
 ```

 __Please note there is no need to override the 2 methods above.
-You must call them within your adapter implementation just to notify the module that a message was received or that the friends list was updated.
-The second one could be ignored if you decide to use the "pollFriendsList" feature.__
+You must call them within your adapter implementation just to notify the module that a message was received or that the participants list was updated.
+The second one could be ignored if you decide to use the "pollParticipantsList" feature.__

 If in doubt, here are 2 adapter example implementations: